Terminal Design Inc.

 Brooklyn, NY 11201

 My professional career began as a public school industrial arts teacher, trying to keep my young students from crushing their hands in the platen presses.
 Having to teach wood shop was the last straw and I quit and went to graduate school.
 After receiving an M.Ed in Technology Education, I studied lettering with Ed Benguiat, began drawing type and working in the wild world of New York City type shops and magazine art departments.
 My career continued as a magazine art director, moving on to become a design director responsible for 20 trade magazines whose subject matter no one should be required to remember.
-He was talked into designing pharmaceutical packaging, but that only made him ill.
-When his nausea subsided, he started Terminal Design, Inc. and hasn’t been sick since.
+I was talked into designing pharmaceutical packaging, but that only made me ill.
+When my nausea subsided, I started Terminal Design, Inc. and I haven’t been sick since.

 My work has been featured in The New York Times, Print, Creative Review, ID, Wired, and is in the permanent collection of the Smithsonian Cooper-Hewitt National Design Museum.

-He is a past president of the Type Directors Club (TDC), and has taught typography at Pratt Institute and type design at School of Visual Arts (SVA).
-He currently teaches type design at Parsons The New School for Design in New York City.
+I’m a past president of the Type Directors Club (TDC), and have taught typography at Pratt Institute and type design at School of Visual Arts (SVA).
+I currently teach undergraduate type design at Parsons School of Design in New York City.